threefoldtecharchive/info_manual3/wiki/faq/faq_temp2.md

 <li><a href="#faq?id=is-there-a-picture-guide-on-how-to-deploy-wordpress-on-the-threefold-grid-using-caprover">Is there a picture guide on how to deploy Wordpress on the Threefold Grid using Caprover?</a></li>
 <li><a href="#faq?id=ive-heard-rumours-that-you-can-install-wordpress-and-discourse-on-the-tf-grid-in-less-than-15-minutes-is-it-true">I've heard rumours that you can install Wordpress and Discourse on the TF Grid in less than 15 minutes, is it true?</a></li>
 <li><a href="#faq?id=can-i-deploy-a-presearch-node">Can I deploy a Presearch Node?</a></li>
-<li><a href="#faq?id=what-is-the-minimum-amount-of-tft-to-deploy-a-presearch-node-how-can-i-get-a-tft-discount-when-i-deploy-a-presearch-node">What is the minimum amount of TFT to deploy a Presearch node?
-How can I get a TFT discount when I deploy a Presearch node?</a></li>
+<li><a href="#faq?id=what-is-the-minimum-amount-of-tft-to-deploy-a-presearch-node--how-can-i-get-a-tft-discount-when-i-deploy-a-presearch-node">What is the minimum amount of TFT to deploy a Presearch node? / How can I get a TFT discount when I deploy a Presearch node?</a></li>
 <li><a href="#faq?id=how-can-i-deploy-kubernetes-on-the-threefold-grid">How can I deploy Kubernetes on the Threefold Grid?</a></li>
 <li><a href="#faq?id=how-can-i-deploy-peertube-on-the-threefold-grid">How can I deploy Peertube on the Threefold Grid?</a></li>
 <li><a href="#faq?id=how-can-i-deploy-owncloud-on-the-threefold-grid">How can I deploy ownCloud on the Threefold Grid?</a></li>